mpasovic/majapasovic.org/_posts/2013-12-23-cyborg-manifesto.md

 *****
-Modern human beings cannot conceive of life without technology, simply because of a constant exposure to it.
+Modern human beings cannot conceive of life without technology, simply because of the constant exposure to it.
 Most kids today are raised through video games, cell phones, and social networking sites, such as Twitter and Facebook.
 Even when we try to focus on doing one thing, which does not involve using a technological device (such as writing a paper or a